- Life & Money

 The downsides?
 Some high-yield savings accounts require a high minimum account balance to open an account and qualify for the high yield.
 Online-only banks also do not have physical branches that you can visit if you have an issue that you would prefer to discuss in person.

-A money market account often has the features of a checking account, such as check writing and debit card usage.
-These accounts often offer higher interest rates than traditional checking accounts do.
+A money market account often has the features of a checking account, such as check writing and debit cards.
+These accounts often have higher interest rates than traditional checking accounts.
 This makes them ideal for individuals who want to earn interest on their savings while still being able to access their funds with ease.

 Student savings account